jon-harper/OmniBox/docs/printing.md

 ## Tuning

-It's worthwhile to invest some time on basic maintenace before putting your printer through printing an OmniBox.
-Have you cleaned and lubricated your lead screw(s) lately?
-Tensioned your belts or cleaned out the extruder gears?
-A little maintenance now can save a lot of heartache later with some of the long prints.
+It's worthwhile to do some preventative maintenace before putting your printer through printing an OmniBox.
+Have you tensioned your belts or cleaned out the extruder gears recently?
+A little maintenance now can save a lot of heartache later.

-Likewise, take a little time to dial in the settings for the (usually two) filament colors you plan to use.
+Likewise, it's a good idea  to dial in the settings for the (usually two) filament colors you plan to use.
 If you need a tuning guide, [Ellis' Print Tuning Guide][ellis] is widely considered the best.

 ## 3D Print Settings